RohitRox/aws-sam-ci-cd/README.md

 `sam local start-api` is the command to get a local server up.
 This is an ideal way to test our lambda function because it actually mimics the AWS behavior.
 Behind the scenes, it creates a local HTTP server hosting all of our Lambda functions defined by `template.yaml`.
 When accessed by using a browser or the CLI, a Docker container is launched on-demand locally to invoke the function.

+The template can be validated using `sam validate -t path/to/template.yaml`.
+There are excellent plugins available for vscode and sublime text for catching template bugs.

 Resources:
 - [SAM Template Doc](https://docs.aws.amazon.com/lambda/latest/dg/serverless_app.html)
 - [More on Testing and Invoking](https://docs.aws.amazon.com/lambda/latest/dg/test-sam-cli.html)